 5. A description of graphics text to be keyed over closing shot which isn't in the script.

-1. A lack of transitions, especially "fade to _" at the open and "fade to black" at the close.
+6. A failure to include the required 10 seconds of pre-produced video inside the store.1.
+A lack of transitions, especially "fade to _" at the open and "fade to black" at the close.

 2. Only occasional use of shot size designations (LS, MCU, etc.).